-- Structured settlement When a property and casualty insurance company purchases an annuity to satisfy a structured settlement, it is exposed to the credit risk associated with the insolvency of the annuity company. - Contingent liabilities or losses There are a variety of contingent liabilities to which a company may be exposed, such as tax, litigation, etc.

-- Letters of credit and pledged assets The insurer may be exposed to the risk that a lending institution defaults on payment under, for example, a letter of credit, or a call on assets pledged. - Capital maintenance agreements An insurer could be exposed to capital maintenance agreements it must honour for its subsidiaries. - Derivative instruments The risks associated with derivatives include market risk, default risk, management risk and legal risk and are discussed in more detail below: - Market risk includes liquidity risk and basis risk.
-Liquidity risk is the risk of not being able to cancel or unwind one's contract when desired or at a favourable price.
-Basis risk is the risk that the derivative's price behaviour does not act as expected undoing the intended hedging benefits.
+- Structured settlement When a property and casualty insurance company purchases an annuity to satisfy a structured settlement, it is exposed to the credit risk associated with the insolvency of the annuity company. - Contingent liabilities or losses There are a variety of contingent liabilities to which a company may be exposed, such as tax, litigation, etc. - Letters of credit and pledged assets The insurer may be exposed to the risk that a lending institution defaults on payment under, for example, a letter of credit, or a call on assets pledged. - Capital maintenance agreements An insurer could be exposed to capital maintenance agreements it must honour for its subsidiaries. - Derivative instruments The risks associated with derivatives include market risk, default risk, management risk and legal tisk and are discussed in more detail below: - o Market risk includes liquidity risk and resil risk.
+Liquidity risk is the risk of not being able to cancel or anythol one's contract when desired or at a favourable price.
+Basis risk is the risk that the derivative's price behaviour does not act as expected and any the intended hedging benefits.
 The price behaviour of the instruments can change adversely when market conditions change.
-Market risk is best evaluate on a security basis and on a portfolio basis since some risks may not net as inst each other. - Default (or credit) risk is the risk that a loss will be occurred due to default in making the full payments, when due, in accordance with the terms of the contract. - Management risk is the potential regin material, unexpected losses on derivatives due to inal equate management supervision and understanding, systems, controls, procedures, accounting and reporting. - Legal risk is the risk by the erivative agreement is not binding as intended. - Pension Underfunding.
-The incurer could be exposed to the potential impact of unfunded liabilitie.
+Market risk is best availated on a security basis and on a portfolio basis since some risk may not net against each other. - O Default (or cedit) risk is the risk that a loss will be incurred due to default in making the LU payments, when due, in accordance with the terms of the contract. - o Manage to a risk is the potential for incurring material, unexpected losses on derivative due to inadequate management supervision and understanding, systems, controls, procedures, accounting and reporting. - o Legal risk is the risk that the derivative agreement is not binding as intended. - Pension Underfunding The insurer could be exposed to the potential impact of unfunded liabilities.